 First, look around your yard to see what IS green!
 You may see pines, spruces, hemlocks, hollies, and magnolias, to name a few.
 You may have your very own almost-endless supply of fresh greens for the winter.
 You can create an elegant porch pot using a large container and a mixture of heights and textures from your evergreens.
 Decorate with real or artificial berries, and a few shiny balls, for a florist-quality outdoor arrangement.

 When choosing garland, you should measure the area you want to cover.
-Garland comes in varying styles and thickness.
+Garland comes in varying styles and thicknesses.
 When decorating a pole, make sure your garland is twice the height of the pole.
-An 8 foot pole should have 16 feet of garland to wrap around.
+An 8-foot pole should have 16 feet of garland to wrap around.
 For a mantle, add 4 feet to the length so that it hangs down on either side 2 feet.
-For a fence, take the length of the fence and add half to the total so if you have 16 feet you should have 24 feet of garland.
+For a fence, measure the length and add half to the total, so if you have 16 feet, you should have 24 feet of garland.

-These are just a few of the ways to make your holiday decorating easier and more enjoyable.
+These are just a few of the ways to make your holiday decorating more comfortable and more enjoyable.